loading spinner

 While grit encompasses perseverance and passion, there are five key characteristics that set gritty people apart:

-1. Perseverance - This is the backbone of grit.
+This is the backbone of grit.
 It’s the ability to stay committed to your goals over time, even when faced with repeated failures.
-Perseverance is what helps gritty people push through tough moments instead of giving up.
+Perseverance is what helps gritty people push through tough moments instead of giving up in life.

 Learn More: Top 10 habits of successful people